casper9429-kth/drone-surveillance-sim/CONCEPT.md

 3. **Schedule the Mission**: The mission can be scheduled through our app for immediate, future, or recurring execution.
 4.  **Autonomous Execution**: The robot autonomously navigates to the location and executes the mission, collecting data through its sensors.
 5. **Data & Control**: All data is logged, and application specific data is analyzed and summarized for you.
+6. **Payment**: You pay for the service based on the application used and the duration of the mission.

 ## The App Store: A Marketplace for Robotic Solutions

-- **Security**: Build apps for autonomous patrols, alarm verification, and threat assessment and operator handoff.
+- **Security**: Apps for autonomous patrols, alarm verification, and threat assessment and operator handoff.
 - **Emergency Services**: Create tools for aerial reconnaissance at crime scenes, accidents, or during search and rescue operations or just remote control, monitoring and enchancing situational awareness.
 - **Infrastructure Inspection**: Develop solutions for automating the inspection of power lines, pipelines, and construction sites.
 - **Logistics & Monitoring**: Design applications for traffic monitoring, asset tracking, and more.